Secrets Management Cheat Sheet¶

 - Encrypt backups and put them on secure storage with reduced access rights.
 Monitor the backup location for (unauthorized) access and administrative actions.

-Last, you should implement emergency ("break-glass") processes to restore the service if the system becomes unavailable for other reasons than regular maintenance.
+Lastly, you should implement emergency ("break-glass") processes to restore the service if the system becomes unavailable for reasons other than regular maintenance.
 Therefore, emergency break-glass credentials should be regularly backed up securely in a secondary secrets management system and tested routinely to verify they work.

 Consistently enforce policies defining the minimum complexity requirements of passwords and approved encryption algorithms at an organization-wide level.
-Using a centralized secrets management solution would help companies implement these policies.
+Using a centralized secrets management solution can help companies implement these policies.

 Next, having an organization-wide secrets management policy can help enforce applying the best practices defined in this cheat sheet.